Open Conversational LLMs do not know most Spanish words: Results

 Looking at the results for each model individually, the following observations can be made which show limitations of the models and a tendency towards English:

 \begin{enumerate} \item Responses to prompt A (definition) and prompt B (language in use) are not necessarily in line; i.e., the meaning that the definition refers to and the text produced are frequently not consistent.
-For example, ‘tundidor’ is defined as a shy person in the answer to prompt A, but the word is used for describing a type of machine in prompt B (Bloomz-7b1); ‘sagum’ is long hair in the definition, but a piece of cloth in the text produced (Mistral-7b); etc. This behaviour is frequent across all models. \item Grammatical mistakes are rare, but when these occur, they are related exclusively to agreements (masculine/feminine, singular/plural: ``la olor'', ``que no se pierdan nadie'', ``los sílabas'', ``el yema''…). \item Structures are heavily influenced by English, which results in unusual constructions (``finalmente fue completado'', ``socialmente responsable'', ``era frecuentemente invitado''…). \item Most models tend to include English in their responses, producing answers fully or partially written in that language: ``no se puede missed'', ``prolongado enough to be measurable'', ``una cola larga y bushy'', etc. Yi-34B also responds including Russian and Chinese words. \item The frequency of non-existent hybrid words mixing English and Spanish is high: ``Ella es meana'' (for ``she is mean''), ``hoefados'' (meaning ``with a hoef''), ``si meantes'' (``if you mean'')… Most of these words are incomprehensible: ``oratoo'', ``cérama'', ``metingse'', ``lasufación'', ``conmanes''. \item All models are unable to identify the use of foreign words in Spanish.
+For example, ‘tundidor’ is defined as a shy person in the answer to prompt A, but the word is used for describing a type of machine in prompt B (Bloomz-7b1); ‘sagum’ is long hair in the definition, but a piece of cloth in the text produced (Mistral-7b); etc. This behaviour is frequent across all models. \item Grammatical mistakes are rare, but when these occur, they are related exclusively to agreements (masculine/feminine, singular/plural: ``la olor'' [``la'' is femenine and ``olor'' is masculine], ``que no se pierdan nadie'' [``pierdan'' is the verb form for plural, but for ``nadie'' the singular form should be used], ``los sílabas'' [``los'' is masculine and ``sílabas'' is femenine], ``el yema'' [``el'' is masculine and ``yema'' is femenine]…). \item Structures are heavily influenced by English, which results in unusual constructions (``finalmente fue completado'' [finally completed], ``socialmente responsable'' [socially responsible], ``era frecuentemente invitado'' [was frequently invited]…). \item Most models tend to include English in their responses, producing answers fully or partially written in that language: ``no se puede \textit{missed}'' (it can't be missed), ``prolongado \textit{enough} to be measurable'' (extended enough to be measurable), ``una cola larga y \textit{bushy}'' (a long and bushy tail), etc. Yi-34B also responds including Russian and Chinese words. \item The frequency of non-existent hybrid words mixing English and Spanish is high: ``Ella es meana'' (for ``she is mean''), ``hoefados'' (meaning ``with a hoef''), ``si meantes'' (``if you mean'')… Most of these words are incomprehensible: ``oratoo'', ``cérama'', ``metingse'', ``lasufación'', ``conmanes''. \item All models are unable to identify the use of foreign words in Spanish.
 When asked about those terms, they answer directly in the language the word comes from, and refer to the meaning in that language alone (``speed'' is only ``fast pace'', not a drug; ``apparat'' is defined mechanically, not politically, etc.). \item Definitions are sometimes mere descriptions of a word’s features (for example, Bertin-6b just provides grammatical category and even number of letters).
-Many definitions refer to the (often incorrect) translation of the word, instead of describing its meaning (Yi-6b, for example, responds that ``to acelguilla'' [a plant] ``puede significar to adjust o to fit'', ``ardilla'' [squirrel] ``significa rabbit en inglés''; etc. \item Some models (Llama-2-13b, Llama-2-7b) provide unsolicited etymological information which is mostly inaccurate: `` `verrax' means urine in Latin'', `` `colosseum' comes from the Latin `column' ''; `` `cosmo' is a prefix referring to a unit of measurement''; etc. \item Common words (``minute'', ``tie'', ``cent'', ``thirty'') are often defined incorrectly. \end{enumerate}
+Many definitions refer to the (often incorrect) translation of the word, instead of describing its meaning (Yi-6b, for example, responds that ``to acelguilla'' [a plant] ``puede significar to adjust o to fit'' [may mean to adjust or to fit], ``ardilla'' [squirrel] ``significa rabbit en inglés'' [means rabbit in English]; etc. \item Some models (Llama-2-13b, Llama-2-7b) provide unsolicited etymological information which is mostly inaccurate: `` `verrax' means urine in Latin'', `` `colosseum' comes from the Latin `column' ''; `` `cosmo' is a prefix referring to a unit of measurement''; etc.). \item Common words (``minute'', ``tie'', ``cent'', ``thirty'') are often defined incorrectly. \end{enumerate}